John Beattie (rugby union)

 John Ross Beattie (born 27 November 1957) is a Scottish broadcaster and former rugby union player.

 Early life and education

 Beattie was born to Scottish parents in North Borneo, where his father was manager of a rubber estate.
-He attended boarding school in Penang, Malaysia and the family returned to Scotland when he was eleven. and went to the Glasgow Academy.
+He attended boarding school in Penang, Malaysia and the family returned to Scotland when he was eleven. and he went to the Glasgow Academy.

 He studied at the University of Glasgow and gained a degree in Civil Engineering.

-Rugby Union career
+Rugby union career

-Amateur career

 Beattie played for Glasgow Schools, Glasgow Academicals and Heriot's.